forj-oss/forj-docker/README.md

   by DOCKER_WORKAREA are removed from the host machine.

 ## DONE
+* forj-docker is now a gem, and forj-docker init is the first command to install rake task for custom projects.
+* use rake check to verify your environment
 * we need to extract the docker_install.sh script from the Vagrantfile and call it as a provisioner script. rake build and dev targets for vagrant provisioner will now do this automatically.
   On bare systems you can simply run src/docker_install.sh on the system you want to dockerize.